Motor–generator: Electrical power handling

 In the context of electric power generation and large fixed electrical power systems, a motor–generator consists of an electric motor mechanically coupled to an electric generator (or alternator).
 The motor runs on the electrical input current while the generator creates the electrical output current, with power flowing between the two machines as a mechanical torque; this provides electrical isolation and some buffering of the power between the two electrical systems.

 One use is to eliminate spikes and variations in "dirty power" (power conditioning) or to provide phase matching between different electrical systems.

 Flywheel-generator

 Another use is to buffer extreme loads on the power system.
 For example, tokamak fusion devices impose very large peak loads, but relatively low average loads, on the electrical grid.
 The DIII-D tokamak at General Atomics, the Princeton Large Torus (PLT) at the Princeton Plasma Physics Laboratory, and the Nimrod synchrotron at the Rutherford Appleton Laboratory each used large flywheels on multiple motor–generator rigs to level the load imposed on the electrical system: the motor side slowly accelerated a large flywheel to store energy, which was consumed rapidly during a fusion experiment as the generator side acted as a brake on the flywheel.
 Similarly, the next generation U.S. Navy aircraft carrier Electromagnetic Aircraft Launch System (EMALS) will use a flywheel motor–generator rig to supply power instantaneously for aircraft launches at greater than the ship's installed generator capacity.
+In addition to the above specialized applications, flywheel-generator systems have been commercialized for use in data centers as an adjunct or alternative to more conventional battery or generator-based uninterruptible power supplies (UPS).